Glossary

 Repossessed Motorcycle

-Repossessed Motorcycle is a bike that has been seized by a lender or financial institution when the owner fails to make loan payments or breaches the terms of a financing agreement.
+Repossessed Motorcycle is a vehicle that has been seized by a lender or financial institution due to the owner's failure to make loan payments or meet contract obligations.
 These motorcycles are then sold at auction to recover the outstanding debt.

 Reserve Not Met

-Reserve Not Met is an auction outcome that occurs when the final bid price falls below the seller's minimum acceptable price, known as the reserve price.
-When this happens, the motorcycle doesn't sell and the seller retains ownership.
-The item remains unsold regardless of bidding activity.
+Reserve Not Met refers to an auction outcome where the final winning bid falls below the seller's minimum acceptable price, called the reserve price.
+When this happens, the motorcycle doesn't sell, and the seller retains ownership.
+The reserve price protects sellers from losing their vehicle for less than they're willing to accept.

 S